rsalmei/alive-progress/README.md

 It's awesome if I say so myself, isn't it?
 And a very complex piece of software I'm proud of, [take a look at its code](alive_progress/animations/spinner_compiler.py) if you'd like.

 And the `check` tool is much more powerful!
 For instance, you can see the codepoints of the frames!!!
-And maybe have a glimpse of why this version was so so very hard and complex to make...
+And maybe have a glimpse of why this version was so, so very hard and complex to make...

 ![alive-progress check tool](img/alive-spinner-check-codepoints.png)